kckenneth/Commands/README.md

 auth        required      pam_faillock.so preauth silent audit deny=3 unlock_time=300
 auth        required      pam_faillock.so preauth silent audit deny=3 even_deny_root unlock_time=300
 ```
+However when I tried `even_deny_root`, it completes block ssh root login even with the correct password.
+So I avoid using that.

 To activate the configuration
 ```